DeepSeek-R1: Charting New Frontiers in Pure RL-Driven Language Models

 It challenges the assumption that only ultra-large models (200B–800B parameters) can top the leaderboards.
 Smart distillation is emerging as a potent alternative.

-ChatGPT: RLHF and Proprietary Fine-Tuning
+ChatGPT and GPT-4o: RLHF and Proprietary Fine-Tuning

-Llama and Llama 2: Open-Source Momentum
+Llama 2 and Llama 3.1: Open-Source Momentum

 Where DeepSeek-R1 stands out is in its pure RL innovation, extensive multi-stage pipeline, and massive context window.
 The open-source release of DeepSeek-R1 also provides complete access to training recipes and model weights—similar in spirit to Llama 2’s openness but with an even deeper focus on RL-driven approaches.